Deepening Your Involvement

 We are a self-directed group of UUCE members and friends exploring Buddhist practice and principles.
 Each week we meet in the UUCE sanctuary (Wednesday, 6:00—7:30 pm) to meditate together for 20 minutes of sitting meditation, followed by 20 minutes of walking meditation, and a final 20 minute period of sitting meditation.
 We also discuss a Buddhist related reading or topic of interest.
 According to extensive psychological and medical research, meditation practice serves to reduce stress, enhance mindfulness and concentration, and increase our capacity for empathy and compassion.
 Group readings and discussion deepen our understanding of Buddhist philosophy and practice.
 First time guests will be provided a brief orientation to meditation and the evening’s schedule.
 For more information please contact: Greg Waas (email@example.com) or Diana March (firstname.lastname@example.org).
 All are welcome!

 “The Unichords” Bell Choir

-The Unichords are always excited to welcome new participants!
+The Unichords welcome new participants in September and January!
 This musical ensemble performs a few songs three times a year: on Music Sunday (November and March) and at Christmas time.
 Prerequisites: must be able to count to 4 (really, that’s it!).
 Admission by audition.
-Rehearsals: Sundays at 12:30 PM.
+Rehearsals: Sundays at 12:15 PM.
 Contact our Music Director for more information.

 The Vocal Choir

 The vocal choir welcomes new singers — no audition necessary!
 Rehearsals are on Thursday evenings.
 Contact our Music Director for more information.
-Tom Steffens is our choir director.
+Darla Iaquinta is our choir director.